Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Marshall and its opponents have combined to score more than 57.5 points in four of eight games this season.
+- Marshall's games this season have gone over 57.5 points four of eight times.

-- Florida Atlantic has combined with its opponents to score more than 57.5 points in two games this season.
+- Florida Atlantic's games have gone over 57.5 points in two opportunities this season.

-- The two teams combine to average 67.3 points per game, 9.8 more than the over/under in this contest.
+- The combined points per game average of the two teams, 67.3, is 9.8 points greater than Saturday's over/under.

-- These two squads combine to allow 41.3 points per game, 16.2 fewer than this contest's over/under.
+- This contest's total is 16.2 points greater than the 41.3 these two squads combine to surrender per game this season.

-- The Thundering Herd and their opponents have scored an average of 59.2 points per game in 2021, 1.7 more than Saturday's total.
+- Thundering Herd games this season feature an average total of 59.2 points, a number 1.7 points higher than Saturday's over/under.

-- The 57.5 total in this game is 5.7 points higher than the 51.8 average total in Owls games this season.
+- The 57.5 over/under in this game is 5.7 points higher than the 51.8 average total in Owls games this season.

 Marshall Stats and Trends

-- The Thundering Herd are 3-4 ATS when favored by 1 point or more this season.
+- The Thundering Herd have an against the spread record of 3-4 in their seven games when favored by 1.5 points or more so far this season.

-- Marshall has eclipsed the over/under in 62.5% of its opportunities this year (five times over eight games with a set point total).
+- Marshall has gone over the point total in 62.5% of its opportunities this year (five times in eight games with a set point total).

-- Marshall is 4-3 against the spread and 4-3 overall this season when the team records more than 21.5 points.
+- Marshall is 4-3 against the spread and 4-3 overall in games when it puts up more than 21.5 points.

-- Marshall is 4-4 against the spread and 5-3 overall when the team totals over 380.6 yards.
+- In games that Marshall picks up over 380.6 yards, the team is 4-4 against the spread and 5-3 overall.

 - The Thundering Herd have turned the ball over 19 times this season, six more turnovers than the Owls have forced (13).